Being a landlord can be difficult.

 Use your estate agent as a resource in the vetting process.

-They likely have relationships with previous landlords and additional insights from prior applications.
+They likely have relationships with previous landlords and insights from prior applications.

 7. Find local trusted handypersons

-Even the most responsible tenants will inevitably submit maintenance requests occasionally.
+Even the most responsible tenants will sometimes submit maintenance requests.

 Issues can arise in every building, from loose door handles to appliance repairs.
 Having a roster of reliable handypersons makes responding to requests easy and efficient.